davarphi/Simulation-Thingy/README.md

-Simulation thingy for final project.

-The original need JDK & Processing to run.

-The Python Edition need pygames, just run main.py after installing the libraries at requirements.
+Use uv sync to download the libs you need
+To run, just use uv run main.py